bbrzycki/setigen/docs/source/basics.rst

 Adding synthetic noise
 ----------------------

+Currently, all the synthetic noise routines packaged with :mod:`setigen` are based on Gaussian noise.
+Every time synthetic noise is added to an image, :mod:`setigen` will try to estimate the noise properties of the frame, and you can get these via :func:`~setigen.Frame.get_total_stats` and :func:`~setigen.Frame.get_noise_stats`.

+Important note: over a range of many frequency channels, real radio data has complex systematic structure, such as coarse channels and bandpass shapes.
+Adding purely synthetic Gaussian noise as the background for your frames is therefore most appropriate when your frame size is somewhat limited in frequency, in which case you can mostly ignore these systematic artifacts.
+As usual, whether this is something you should care about just depends on your use cases.

 Adding pure Gaussian noise
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Currently, all the synthetic noise routines packaged with :mod:`setigen` are based on Gaussian noise.

-Every time synthetic noise is added to an image, :mod:`setigen` will try to estimate the noise properties of the frame, and you can get these via :func:`~setigen.Frame.get_total_stats` and :func:`~setigen.Frame.get_noise_stats`.

 A minimal working example for adding noise is: